prosdev0107/Sponteous/README.md

 MONGO_INITDB_ROOT_PASSWORD=password
 ```

-3. `cp env.development.example .env.development` - go to the project's `./app/backend/` folder and copy the environment variables.
+3. Go to the project's `./app/backend/` folder and copy the environment variables. - `cp env.development.example .env.development`
 4. Fill the `.env.development` file.
 For example, I have:
 ```